justin-marian/page-rank/README.md

 In the `images` folder, you will find examples illustrating how the functions are utilized and examples showcasing `input data` and `output data` formats.

 - **Input:** contains detailed information about web resources and their corresponding links.
-Each line represents a web page, followed by the indices of pages it links to.
-The last two lines specify the damping factor and tolerance value.
+Each line represents a web page, followed by the indices of pages it links to and two lines specify the damping factor and tolerance value.

 - **Output:** the PageRank vector for each page, along with the final PageRank vector, and a comprehensive list of outgoing links with their corresponding PageRank values.